Ghost Town USA’s

 · Relocation of towns occurred when railroads would come through the area, but miss an established town by a mile or more.
 Often the townsfolk would pack up the town and relocate it to the railroad, leaving the old site abandoned.

-This has just been a sampling of the 1000+ ghost towns residing in Ghost Town USA’s Iowa files.
+The vignettes below are just a sampling of the more that 1000 ghost towns residing in Ghost Town USA’s Iowa files.
 If you know of any ghost towns in the Hawkeye State that are not listed here, or know the current status of towns listed with little information, please contact us.
-If it isn’t in our files, we would be happy to add it, AND feature it on this page with the appropriate credit to you.
+If it isn’t in our files, OR you have any photographs of these towns from the past or present, we would be happy to add it, AND feature it on this page with the appropriate credit to you.

-A number of Iowa’s ghost towns were featured in our Ghost Town of the Month for April 2002.
-Greencastle was featured in Mar 2005.
+A number of Central Central Iowa’s ghost towns were featured as our Ghost Town of the Month for April 2002

 THE GHOSTS